tier4/caret_doc/docs/visualization/path/response_time.md

 ## Stacked Bar

 The following scripts generate stacked bar graphs of response time.
-Horizontal axis of the stacked bar graph means timeseries and vertical axis means `Response time` in the all, best, worst, worst-with-external-latency case.
+Horizontal axis of the stacked bar graph means `system time [s]` or `index` and vertical axis means breakdown of time elapsed for each callback in `response time [s]`.

 ```python
 # plot all case